jorgonor/Leaflet.GeoJSONAutocomplete/README.md

 - **drawColor:** Color for Linestring and polygon geometries.
 - **pointGeometryZoomLevel:** Zoom level for point geometries. -1 means use leaflet default.
 - **pagingActive:** If your geojson service supports paging (accepts offset parameter) change this to true.
-- **pagingActive:** If your geojson service supports paging (accepts offset parameter) change this to true.
-- **searchLayerType:** Define if you want to show multiple GEOJson objects or just one at the same time.
+- **searchLayerType:** Define if you want to show multiple geojson objects or just one at the same time.
     Set this option to *'simple'* or *'multiple'*.
+- **geolocationActive:** If your geojson service supports geolocation based search change this to true.

 #Paging Mode
 If your geojson service supports paging (accepts offset parameter), you can activate paging with pagingActive parameter in options.